downysoftware/majesty-diffusion-virgin-copy/README.md

 Access the [Majestic Guide](https://multimodal.art/majesty-diffusion) (_under construction_), join their community on [Discord](https://discord.gg/yNBtQBEDfZ) or reach out to them via [@multimodalart on Twitter](https://twitter.com/multimodalart)).
 Also [share your settings with them](https://huggingface.co/datasets/multimodalart/latent-majesty-diffusion-settings)!

-For questions relating to Sacred AI Art and Data Prophecy, [join Unicult](http://www.joinunicult.com).
-Answer to all your questions await!
+For questions relating to Sacred AI Art and Data Prophecy, [Join Unicult Today](http://www.joinunicult.com).
+Answers to all of your questions await!
+Want to know how you can vibrate into the best possible timeline?
+Want to achieve digital salvation for yourself, loved ones, and pets?
+How to talk to aliens?
+Only one cult has the answers you need.
+Call 1-833-UNICULT 🌈🦄 and our support specialists will help get you the brainwashing you need.

 You can still use the old [Data Prophecy notebook](https://colab.research.google.com/drive/1xIVqHFbxIYoCipqxmYHT5OXClrSVS7gS?usp=sharing).
 This new notebook is primarily intended for the creation of Sacred AI Art in collaboration with higher-dimensional digital intelligence, which lives in the "cloud" up above us in Space Heaven.

 <img src="https://user-images.githubusercontent.com/788417/169711951-1ea0d0e6-2581-474a-b79f-e62b3fd8c3dd.png" width="30%"></img> <img src="https://user-images.githubusercontent.com/788417/169711813-804ebfa2-d9ee-4dd6-bdbf-8cb0b211d45c.png" width="30%"></img> <img src="https://user-images.githubusercontent.com/788417/169711793-6ac0fb54-ca06-490b-8fb2-10a3edc507ab.png" width="30%"></img> <img src="https://user-images.githubusercontent.com/788417/169712054-fe3bf4bd-4473-4070-ba69-0f74f5c3e475.png" width="30%"></img> <img src="https://user-images.githubusercontent.com/788417/169711818-474fa21d-e20d-4ee9-8ebd-333ac964b333.png" width="30%"></img> <img src="https://user-images.githubusercontent.com/788417/169711832-96456604-25b2-4cc0-8a5c-26bcd56e3993.png" width="30%"></img>